Historicity of the Gospels: Mark

 Tradition holds that the gospel was written by Mark the Evangelist, St. Peter's interpreter.
 Gerd Theissen writes that Mark's reliance on several underlying sources, varying in form and in theology, makes this unlikely, while Nicholas Elder argues that Mark is an oral composition where a speaker's words are recorded, which coheres with the patristic tradition.
-Most scholars believe it was written shortly before or after the fall of Jerusalem and the destruction of the Second Temple in the year 70, and internal evidence suggests that it probably originated in Syria among a Christian community consisting at least partly of non-Jews who spoke Greek rather than Aramaic and did not understand Jewish culture.
+Most scholars believe it was written shortly before or after the fall of Jerusalem and the destruction of the Second Temple in the year 70, and internal evidence suggests that it probably originated in Syria among a Christian community consisting at least partly of non-Jews who spoke Greek rather than Aramaic.
+Michael Kok finds claims that the author of Mark was ignorant of Palestinian geography or customs to be unwarranted.

-Scholars since the 19th century have regarded Mark as the first of the gospels (called the theory of Marcan priority).
-Marcan priority led to the belief that Mark must be the most reliable of the gospels, but today there is a large consensus that the author of Mark was not intending to write history.
-Mark preserves memories of real people (including the disciples), places and circumstances, but it is based on previously existing traditions which have been selected and arranged by the author to express his understanding of the significance of Jesus.
+Scholars since the 19th century have regarded Mark as the first of the gospels.
+A scholarly consensus identifies Mark and the other gospels as ancient biography, which typically included substantial history.
+Mark preserves memories of real people (including the disciples), places and circumstances, but there has been increasing skepticism towards efforts to find pre-Markan traditions and sources.

 In 1901 William Wrede demonstrated that Mark was not a simple historical account of the life of Jesus but a work of theology compiled by an author who was a creative artist.
 Among the works that the author of Mark may have drawn from are the Elijah-Elisha narrative in the Book of Kings, the Pauline letters, notably 1 Corinthians, as well as the works of Homer.
 According to Adam Winn, Mark is a counter-narrative to the myth of Imperial rule crafted by Vespasian.

 Advancing a minority view among scholars, Maurice Casey argued that Mark's gospel contains traces of literal translations of Aramaic sources, and that this implies, in some cases, a Sitz im Leben in the lifetime of Jesus and a very early date for the gospel.

 Matthew and Luke

 The consensus of scholars dates Matthew and Luke to 80–90 AD.
 The scholarly consensus is that Matthew originated in a "Matthean community" in the city of Antioch, located in modern-day Turkey; Luke was written in a large city west of Judaea, for an educated Greek-speaking audience.

-Scholars doubt that the authors were the apostles Matthew and Luke: it seems unlikely, for example, that Matthew would rely so heavily on Mark if its author had been an eyewitness to Jesus's ministry, or that the Acts of Apostles (by the same author as the gospel of Luke) would so frequently contradict the Pauline letters if its author had been Paul's companion, though most scholars still believe the author of Luke-Acts met Paul.
+Because Mark is the earliest gospel and was used by Matthew and Luke, the latter have has therefore often been seen as secondary, though this has recently been challenged.
+Luke and Matthew treat their sources more conservatively than other ancient historians like Diodorus Siculus, though the parallels and variations of the Synoptic gospels are typical of ancient historical biographies.
+Kloppenborg observes that Luke’s ways of editing Mark are comparable to that the methods used by Plutarch, including abridgements, chronological changes, and reordering events.
 Both used the gospel of Mark (606 of Matthew's verses are taken from Mark, 320 of Luke's).